 Apple Arcade is one of the best deals available in gaming.
 For just $4.99 per month or $49.99 a year, you get access to over 180 games from a multitude of genres, with more being added every month.
 With so many games ready to play, it's little wonder that there's something for lovers of every game genre here, including some unique titles full of mystery.
-So, if you're looking for a great mystery game to add to your iPhone 12's library, consider one of these and be sure to check out our best controllers for Apple Arcade to get the full gaming experience.
+So, if you're looking for a great mystery game to add to your iPhone's library, consider one of these and consider getting a compatible controller for Apple Arcade to get the full gaming experience.

 The Last Campfire